collabnix/kubelabs/Kyverno101/policy-types.md

        namespace: base-namespace
    ```

+In this case, the ConfigMap is cloned from `base-config` ConfigMap.
+Finally, here is an example of the generate block that creates a NetworkPolicy for every namespace:

 3. **Creating Network Policies:**
-   Automatically enforce security by generating a `NetworkPolicy` for every namespace:
    ```yaml
    generate:
      kind: NetworkPolicy